TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-At this point, we can pass the file to `sqlmap` and find the injection:
+At this point, we can feed the file to `sqlmap` to detect the injection:

 <br />